arthur-debert/dotcat/readme.md

-# dotcat: Catting Structured Data in Style
+# dotcat: Cat Structured Data, in Style

 Dealing with structured data in shell scripts is all but impossible.
 `dotcat` gives you the ability to fetch structured data as easily as using cat it.